mutinex/mmm-eval/docs/getting-started/quick-start.md

 ## What's in `result`?

-The evaluation suite runs 6 tests, each of which answers a distinct question about the quality of your model:
+The evaluation suite runs six tests, each of which answers a distinct question about the quality of your model:

 * **Holdout Accuracy Test**: "How well does my model predict on unseen data?"
 * **In-Sample Accuracy Test**: "How well does my model fit to the training data?"